frankframework/frankframework/FRANKDOC.md

 ![webappTwoFfParameter](./picturesForContributors/webappTwoFfParameter.jpg)

+**Note:** All text that you put after a JavaDoc tag is assumed to belong to that JavaDoc tag.
+Therefore, a JavaDoc comment should start with the text that does not belong to JavaDoc tags.
+You cannot mix JavaDoc tags with text that does not belong to a tag.

 ## Deprecated child elements and attributes

 As a Java engineer, you know the `@Deprecated` Java annotation.
 You use it for Java classes and methods in a library that should no longer be used.
 Deprecated items only exist for backward compatibility, and they may be removed in a future version of the library.
 In the source code of the Frank!Framework, WeAreFrank! also uses this annotation.
 This section explains how `@Deprecated` attribute setters, `@Deprecated` config child setters and `@Deprecated` Java classes appear in the Frank!Doc.